stephenostermiller/stack-exchange-comment-templates/README.md

 ## Features

- - Right click on an empty comment field, or on the "Add a comment" link to bring up a context menu of comments that can be insterted.
+ - Right click on an empty comment field, or on the "Add a comment" link to bring up a context menu of comments that can be inserted.
  - Also works for edit notes, flags, and flag handling responses.
  - Does not show a context menu for comment boxes that have been filled in allowing you to use the standard context menu for features like spell check.
  - An import/export text file format